pololu/rpicsim/docs/Flaws.md

 RPicSim does not support reading or writing from EEPROM from Ruby.

-Dissasembly is limited to midrange and baseline PICs
+Dissasembly is limited to midrange and baseline PIC microcontrollers
 ----
 _Type: RPicSim missing feature_